Infotainment: Well-known infotainers

 Infotainers are entertainers in infotainment media, such as news anchors or satirists who cross the line between journalism (quasi-journalism) and entertainment.
 Barbara Walters, was for many an iconic infotainer; she pioneered many techniques still used by infotainment media today.
 Other notable examples from U.S. media include Oprah Winfrey, Jon Stewart, Bill O’Reilly, Rachel Maddow, Alex Jones and Geraldo Rivera.

 When Geraldo Rivera became the host of his own news-oriented talk show on CNBC, others within the NBC organization voiced their protest, including Tom Brokaw, who was reported to have threatened to quit.
 Rivera had a notorious history as a "sleaze reporter" and tabloid talk show host, on which he and others would review controversial and sensationalistic topical subject matter.

 On social media

+Some digital media platforms use a "triple-product" business model in which infotainment (information and entertainment) is exchanged for attention and user surveillance data, which in turn is monetized for targeted ad revenue.

 Infotainment is now able to reach an ever-growing audience through the widespread popularity and use of social media applications.
 In the case of social media websites such as Twitter and Facebook, which were originally created for the purpose of connecting, re-connecting and sharing personal thoughts and information with public, they have now provided a new medium for the spread of infotainment.
 The interactive nature of social media has also allowed for the consumers of infotainment to become producers, generating their own news and commentary, some of which is often used by journalists as material for stories.